Mulc1b3R/digital-zoo/README.md

 Adjust settings with pinpoint accuracy , Track clusters , dislpay inter-relationships by drawing lines between atoms in a similay was to particles.js , make video's

 of your 'pet' forms and export at the click of a button...
-Alter the number of colours on screen and the number of atoms per colour , watch some clusters for into digital versions of
+Alter the number of colours on screen and the number of atoms per colour , watch some clusters form into digital versions of

 simple cellular organisms while others display 'preditory' behaivior.
 Witness formations display remarkable similarities with cosmological phenomena.